matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 To fetch all threads in a room, the [`/messages`](https://matrix.org/docs/spec/client_server/latest#get-matrix-client-r0-rooms-roomid-messages) API is used with newly added filtering options.
-It is proposed to expand the room event filtering to include filtering events by their related events:
+It is proposed to expand the room event filtering to include filtering events by their relating events:

 * `relation_types`: A list of relation types to include.
 An event `A` is included in the filter only if there exists another event `B` which relates to `A` with a `rel_type` which is defined in the list
 * `relation_senders`: A list of senders to include.
-An event `A` is included in the filter only if there exists another event `B` which relates to `A` with a `sender` which is defined in the list
+An event `A` is included in the filter only if there exists another event `B` which relates to `A`, and which has a `sender` which is in the list.

 This can also be combined with the `sender` field to search for threads which a user has participated in (or not participated in).